Datadog strengthens API observability with Seekret acquisition

 This is not the first time Datadog has moved to improve its offering through an acquisition.
 A few months ago, the company acquired a real-time collaboration tool called CoScreen.
 Last year it also acquired a live-debugging solution (Ozcode), a cybersecurity startup (Sqreen) that helps developers monitor and protect their web apps from vulnerabilities and attacks, and the developer of a tool for building observability pipelines.

-In all, the total number of acquisitions made by Datadog (including Seekret) stands at 10.
+In all, the total number of acquisitions made by Datadog (including Seekret) stands at ten.
+It competes with players like Dynatrace and Splunk.

+“Other products compete with portions of the Datadog platform – some examples are Dynatrace in application and infrastructure monitoring, Splunk in log, application and infrastructure monitoring, Sysdig in container infrastructure and security monitoring and the hyperscale cloud providers with respect to workloads running in their respective clouds.
+In a crowded space like modern monitoring, there is something for everyone.
+Other solutions may be faster, affordable or more suitable for specific use cases.
+Still, it is a challenge to find another monitoring platform that matches Datadog’s breadth,” Siegfried emphasized.

 VentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative enterprise technology and transact.
 Learn more about membership.